 Upon arrival, you should seek out the Crew Adviser or Scoutmaster.
 Politely introduce yourself to them and introduce the members of your team.
-You should give them your name and Chapter/Lodge title.
-For the Brothers who are not a Chapter Chief or Vice Chief, etc., you can easily state, "Hello, my name is (insert name here) and I am a Brother from (your Chapter name).
-Any title in the Chapter/Lodge that somebody holds is beneficial to the aura of the team as it tells something about you.
+You should give them your name and Lodge title.
+For the brothers who do not have a Lodge title you can easily state, "Hello, my name is (insert name here) and I am a brother from Miami Lodge.
+Any title in the Lodge that somebody holds is beneficial to the aura of the team as it tells something about you.
 The Scoutmaster will listen to you and see you as a leader of something, no matter what it is.
 Remember, a Scout is Courteous, so please be at the meeting on time.
 Preferably be there ten minutes before the meeting starts to show the Troop that you mean business.

 After introductions, you should ask the Crew Adviser or Scoutmaster to introduce the OA Troop Representative (OATR).
 It is very likely that the troop does not have an OATR, in which case you should politely explain the importance of a Troop Rep. More info about the OA Troop Rep program is contained below.
-Some Troops are the same year in and year out in that they have an Election, get Called Out at our Summer Camps, show up to the Fall Ordeal and take their Ordeal, leave right after the ceremony or dinner, and never come back to another function.
+Some Troops are the same year in and year out in that they have an Election, get Called Out at Summer Camps, show up to the Fall Ordeal and take their Ordeal, leave Sunday, and never come back to another function.
 Honestly, you cannot be upset by this because this is likely the precedent that their troop has set, for whatever reason.
-So a challenge to your team is to change this and make a troop more involved.
+So, a challenge to your team is to change this and make a troop more involved.